-Dr. Robert C. Richards, Jr is an assistant professor in his fourth year at the University of Arkansas Clinton School of Public Service.
+Dr. Robert C. Richards, Jr., is an Assistant Professor and Co-Director of the Open Governance Lab at the Clinton School of Public Service.
 Richards teaches Communication Processes and Social (Ex)Change and Ethical and Legal Dimensions of Public Service.

 Richards was most recently a postdoctoral teaching fellow in the Penn State University Department of Communication Arts and Sciences.
 His research interests are democratic deliberation, participatory governance, and political and legal communication and information.

 Richards has taught undergraduate courses in legal rhetoric, speech communication, and group communication.
 He conducts research as part of the Participedia Project – an international research project funded by the Social Sciences and Humanities Research Council of Canada – which studies how citizens participate in governance in many different countries, and the research team that studies the Citizens’ Initiative Review method of citizen deliberation.